molily/molily.de/_posts/2019-02-03-testing-angular.md

 `createComponent()` returns a `ComponentFixture`, essentially a wrapper around the Component with useful testing tools.
 We will learn more about the `ComponentFixture` later.

 `createComponent()` renders the Component into a root element in the HTML DOM.
 Alas, something is missing.
 The Component is not fully rendered.
 All the static HTML is present, but the dynamic HTML is missing.
-The template bindings, like `{{ count }}` in the example, are not evaluated.
+The template bindings, like `{% raw %}{{ count }}{% endraw %}` in the example, are not evaluated.

 In our testing environment, there is no automatic change detection.
 Even with the default change detection strategy, a Component is not automatically rendered and re-rendered on updates.
 In testing code, we have to trigger the change detection manually.
 This might be a nuisance, but it is actually a feature.
 It allows us to test asynchronous behavior in a synchronous manner, which is much simpler.